 Wells is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
-With a population of 10,073 people and two constituent neighborhoods, Wells is the 22nd largest community in Maine.
+With a population of 11,731 people and four constituent neighborhoods, Wells is the 19th largest community in Maine.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Wells has relatively fewer families with younger children, and/or college students.
 Combined, this makes Wells a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Wells is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.